-Depreciation is recognised on a straight line basis to write down the cost less estimated residual value of property, plant and equipment over the estimated useful lives of assets concerned.
-Depreciation expense during the year is included under the heading "other expenses" in the income statement.
+Depreciation is recognized on a straight line basis to write down the cost less estimated residual value of property, plant and equipment over the estimated useful lives of assets concerned.
+Depreciation expense during the year is included under the heading 'other expenses' in the income statement.